BdR76/selection-to-neon/readme.md

 Known bugs / trouble shooting
 -----------------------------
+There is a bug in GIMP for Windows 64bit causing an error when selecting a color from the plug-in dialog.
+When clicking on the color widget will give an eror message "unable to run GimpPdbProgress callback", this bug [has been reported](https://bugzilla.gnome.org/show_bug.cgi?id=795999).

 When merging the new layers into a single layer, it somehow looks less "glowy".
 Don't know what causes this, possibly a bug in GIMP, if anyone knows why please let me know.